 Line 12o.
 Contributions needed to increase current liability percentage to 100%.
 This amount is equal to the excess, if any, of the "adjusted current liability" over the "adjusted assets."

 The adjusted current liability is equal to the excess of (1) the sum of lines 1d(2)(a) and 1d(2)(b), over (2) line 1d(2)(d), each adjusted to the end of the plan year using the "RPA '94" current liability interest rate.
-Note that a special rule under Code section 412(I)(7)(C)(i)(III) allows a rate up to 120% to be used for the 2003 plan year.
+Note that a special rule under Code section 412(b)(5)(B)(ii)(II) provides that, for the 2004 plan year, the interest rate used to determine current liability must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the plan year.